-Rolled out in 2016, the programme has made significant strides in raising women's economic potential, according to a statement from the ILO Dhaka office.
+Rolled out in 2016, the program has made significant strides in raising women's economic potential, according to a statement from the ILO Dhaka office.

 To date, GEAR has trained 144 female workers, 58 of whom are now in supervisory roles.
-Impact assessment shows that lines led by GEAR-trained females experienced an average increase of 5 percent in efficiency.
+The impact assessment shows that lines led by GEAR-trained females experienced an average increase of 5 percent inefficiency.

-The GEAR-promoted female supervisors also saw on an average a 39 percent increase in salary.
+The GEAR-promoted female supervisors also saw on average a 39 percent increase in salary.

 After a successful pilot, Better Work is scaling up GEAR to train 700 female operators and their managers in 70 factories to promote career-progression opportunities for women in the garment sector.

-Diplomats and representatives from UN agencies, development partners, donors, government bodies, civil society, the private sector, employers' organisations and unions attended the launch event.
+Diplomats and representatives from UN agencies, development partners, donors, government bodies, civil society, the private sector, employers', organizations and unions attended the launch event.

 “Canada is advancing gender equality worldwide through Canada's Feminist International Assistance Policy,” said the high commissioner.

 “It is not just about hiring or buying from women.
-It's about recognising talent, capabilities, and value that is too often disregarded due to gender bias,” said Prefontaine.
+It's about recognizing talent, capabilities, and value that is too often disregarded due to gender bias,” said Prefontaine.

 Although 80 percent of line-operators in the sewing sections of the garment sector are women, 19 out of 20 line-supervisors are male.
 This means 90 percent of the managerial talent in factories comes from just 20 percent of the workforce.

-“Gender equality and gender empowerment was one of the core founding principles of the ILO in 1919,” said Tuomo Poutiainen, country director of ILO Bangladesh.
+“Gender equality and gender empowerment were one of the core founding principles of the ILO in 1919,” said Tuomo Poutiainen, country director of ILO Bangladesh.

 “100 years on and this is still central to our work.
 But much more needs to be done in advancing gender diversity - not just in the RMG sector but in every sector.”